farisabit/Kunstliche-Intelligenz-AI/README.md

 - Implement a class node with a function that performs an alpha-beta search.

 ## Assignment 3
-We the data collected on Assignment 1 for training 2 machine learning models to predict price:
+We used the data collected on Assignment 1 for training 2 machine learning models to predict price:

 - Linear regression, comparing results using the normal equation vs. gradient descent.
 - Fully-connected neural network using the torch library.